The area: Things to do & places to eat

 Enjoy a cosy home-made meal in the comfort of the carriage with its own wood burner or why not take a trip to one of the many excellent eateries in the local area.
 The list below gives you a flavour of a few of our favourite nearby restaurants and pubs; there is an in depth guide of good places to eat and drink available at Long Hill Carriage upon your arrival.

 The Beckford Arms is a traditional yet stylish country pub located on the edge of the stunning rolling parkland of the Fonthill Estate in south Wiltshire.
 The Beckford offers great food - varying from whole suckling pig spit roasted on the bar's open fire to their own home-smoked wild salmon - in a classic pub environment.

 Enjoy farm-to-table tasty meals and snacks made from local ingredients in the former Cowshed surrounded by a spectacular medley of modern art.
 Visit the pioneering world class gallery and arts centre of Hauser and Wirth, and whilst you are there, wander through stunning drifts of colourful perennials in the 1.5 acre landscaped meadow.

 At The Chapel

 Stylish converted chapel with a laid back friendly vibe and delicious bistro menu.
 Wonderful artisan bakery, bar and restaurant.
 Excellent takeaway pizzas from their brick wood-fired oven.
 Open all day every day from 7am.

 The Queen's Arms

 Surrounded by stunning countryside, this late 18th Century British pub with rooms will delight those in search of good drink, good food and real comfort.
-It was recently awarded Taste of Somerset Best Pub 2013.
+It was awarded Taste of Somerset Best Pub 2013.

 The White Lion Inn